Haigh Woodland Park, Wigan

 Along with the activities, Haigh Woodland Park offers lots of green space to explore.

-Stroll through the enchanting woods with 40 miles of paths, which has a rich history including some of the UK’s last remaining ancient woodland, which has existed since at least the Middle Ages.
+Stroll through the enchanting woods with 40 miles of paths, which have a rich history, including some of the UK’s last remaining ancient woodland, which has existed since at least the Middle Ages.

 You can also explore the stunning Walker Gardens.
 This walled space offers nature displays all year round and is a great place for a picnic.